Tranquillity Base > Photo Meta Edit > User Guide > TIFF Metadata

 Copy & Paste

-Select metadata item(s) you want to copy, and then choose Edit > Copy.
+Select the metadata item(s) you want to copy, then choose Edit > Copy.

-Select image file(s) you want to paste, and then choose Edit > Paste.
+Select the image file(s) you want to paste into, then choose Edit > Paste.

 Batch Functions for Date-Time metadata